Fibromyalgia is characterized by:

 CBT may be particularly useful for addressing insomnia, one of the hallmark symptoms of fibromyalgia.
 In studies, people who received CBT for insomnia woke up less often at night, had fewer symptoms of insomnia, and had an improved mood.

-The Goals of CBT.
 The primary goals of CBT are to change mistaken ideas and self-defeating behaviors.
 People learn to think of pain as something other than a negative factor that controls their life.
 Over time, the idea that they are helpless goes away and they learn that they can manage the pain.

 CBT is particularly helpful for defining and setting limits, which is extremely important for people with fibromyalgia, who often push themselves too far.
 People learn to prioritize their responsibilities and drop some of the less important tasks or delegate them to others.
 Learning these coping skills can eventually lead to a more manageable life.
 People also learn to view themselves and others with a more flexible attitude.

-How CBT Works.
 CBT usually consists of 6 to 20 one-hour sessions.
 People also receive homework, which usually includes keeping a diary and trying tasks they have avoided in the past because of negative attitudes.

 A typical CBT program may involve the following measures: